-Then when your contest comes to an end, you can choose a winner using RafflePress’s random winner picker.
-You can learn how that works in our guide to picking a giveaway winner.
+Then when your contest comes to an end, you can choose a winner using RafflePress’s random winner generator.

-Now, after picking a winner for your giveaway, they’ll show up in your giveaway widget and on your contest landing page.
+Afterward, the winner will show up in your giveaway widget and on your contest landing page.

 2. Notify the Winner by Email